(Note: this post was originally published on April 19, 2020. It was updated in November 2022 with a few tweaks.)

 The humble green bean gets a major makeover with flavors from Southern Spain.
 These beans are blistered in a very hot skillet, get a bit tipsy on Spanish brandy, take a bath in orange and za'atar, and are complemented by bitter radicchio, sweet raisins, and buttery crunchy marcona almonds.

-These green beans are an homage to many of the flavors and ingredients we explored in southern Spain.
+These green beans are an homage to the flavors and ingredients we explored in southern Spain.
 Orange trees grow all over Granada, so these beans are bathed in orange zest and also finished with orange segments.
 North African ingredients are common there because Africa is close by, so these beans also feature raisins and za'atar.
 Let's not forget about those gorgeous Spanish marcona almonds, which basically taste like butter.
 Oh, and it's all kissed with a bit of Spanish brandy for good measure!

 This epic platter of beans would be a welcome dish at virtually any meal, since it can transcend seasons.
 It would be equally at home at a summer BBQ as on the Thanksgiving table.
 I like to serve this dish hot, but I have modifications below for how to serve it cold and/or prep it in advance, so you have a lot of options.